Effective Date: November 1, 2018

 a.
 The business purpose justifying the attendance of employees and immediate family members or guests must be documented prior to incurring travel expense.
 Documentation for employees may be contained in existing university records, such as employee job description, event description, etc. If such documentation does not exist, then the documentation must be provided in the employee expense report.

 b.
-For immediate family members and guests, the Non-Employee Reimbursement form (including the valid business purpose documentation) must be:
+For immediate family members and guests, the non-employee reimbursement report in the Expense System (or the Non-Employee Reimbursement-International form), including the valid business purpose documentation, must be:

 i.
 Approved by the appropriate vice chancellor or vice president prior to incurring travel expense, and